The BSDs is a state of mind. Anybody and anything is welcome to wander into it.

 Tell me a little about the Bomb Sniffing Dogs members.

-The BSDs is a state of mind.
-Anybody and anything is welcome to wander into it.
 We haul certain people in from time to time for questioning – outsiders who quickly become insiders – to contribute to our vision.
+Our HQ is The White Hotel venue in Salford.

 If we were Liverpool FC then we’d be the following: